 There’s drug trafficking, violent attacks, petty theft, and scams.
 There are no-go areas in Ecuador – the border region with Colombia is one such place.

-And then there’s the nature.
-There’s a high risk of earthquakes, volcanic eruptions, and tsunamis, as well as bad (VERY bad) weather.
+On top of that, there’s a high risk of earthquakes, volcanic eruptions, and tsunamis, as well as bad (very bad) weather.
 The wildlife can be a little intimidating as well – anacondas roam the Amazon and can be dangerous, even to grown adults.

-Backpacking in Ecuador could be risky but, like anything worthwhile, is totally worth doing.
-Just ask anyone who’s ever been how much they love this place.
+Backpacking in Ecuador could be risky but is totally worth doing.
+Just ask anyone who’s been how much they love this place.

-Whether you fancy backpacking or you’re just visiting for a short trip, we’d say Ecuador is generally safe so long as you’re on top of things.
+Whether you fancy backpacking or you’re just visiting for a short trip, we’d say Ecuador is generally safe as long as you’re on top of things.

 Pretty much ALL of Ecuador is safe except for the 20-kilometre exclusion zone along the Colombian border.
-To be fair, it’s an exclusion zone, so you won’t be able to travel there anyway.
+However, this zone is not open for travel anyway, so you definitely won’t get to see it.